-Prerequisite: admission to the teacher education program.
+Prerequisites: EDUC 237, EDUC 239 and admission to the teacher education program.
+Co- requisites: EUDC 352 and EDUC 374.
 Presents methods and materials for teaching elementary school mathematics.
-Conceptually oriented, the course involves actively doing math, emphasizes development of math thinking and reasoning skills, math applications and a broad range of content.
-Field experience of 10 hours included.
-Taken concurrently with EDUC 352.
+Conceptually oriented, the course involves actively doing math, emphasizes development of math thinking and reasoning skills, math applications, pedagogy, and a broad range of content.
+A practicum experience of 10 hours is included.